Determine Chaperone-to-Student Ratios for School Trips

 - Use of public transportation or facilities increases the chances that students will become separated from the group or encounter undesirable strangers.

 - Students with disabilities may require additional chaperones for assistance with mobility.
 Those with cognitive disabilities may require closer supervision.
-The ratio may be affected by students’ Individualized Education Programs.
+Students’ Individualized Education Programs may affect the student-to-chaperone ratio.

 More From UE